 Estate Planning for Digital Assets

-Do you have a personal laptop computer, iPad, iPhone or other personal electronic device requiring an access password?
-Who, besides you, has that information?
+Similarly, do you have a computer, smartphone, tablet or other personal electronic device requiring an access password?
+Who (besides you) has that information?
 If something happens to you, how will your information be retrieved?

-- Create a digital asset inventory.
-Include all of your devices and accounts, numbers, usernames, passwords; PINs, security questions and answers; information about whether the accounts have monetary value; and any special instructions.
-For security purposes, you may wish to keep or store some inventory information separately.
-For example, make a list of accounts and numbers, and a separate, related list of the access information for those accounts.
-As passwords and electronic accounts will change from time to time, keep your inventory current and review it annually, at the very least.
+When you have identified your digital assets, you can complete a digital asset inventory including all of your accounts, numbers, usernames, passwords; PINs, security questions and answers; information about whether the accounts have monetary value; and, any special instructions.
+If you have blockchain assets such as cryptocurrency and NFTs, ensure that there is a secure recording of the key that will allow access on your death.
+For security purposes, some inventory information should be kept or stored separately.
+For example, you might make a list of accounts and numbers, and a separate, related list of the access information for those accounts.
+As passwords and electronic accounts can change from time to time, keep your inventory current and review it annually, at the very least.

 When your digital asset inventory is complete, safeguard the information.
 Perhaps you are comfortable entrusting the inventory to a family member or prospective fiduciary.
-If your information is more complex, or involves business assets, you may want to explore a secure online password manager, such as Dashlane, LastPass, PasswordBox, SecureSafe, etc.* Some services provide secure sharing and access by designated “emergency contacts.”
+If your information is more complex, or involves business assets or blockchain assets, you may want to explore a secure online storage service.
+Such services may also make frequent updating your digital asset inventory more convenient.

-Most online accounts are contractual license arrangements that control who (other than you) may access your account, and under what circumstances.
+Many online accounts are contractual and have license arrangements that control who (other than you) may access your account and under what circumstances.
 There are as many different policies as there are online account providers.
-For example, Facebook does not allow anyone other than a designated “legacy contact” (designated through the user’s security settings) to access a deceased user’s Facebook page – even if that person has the password to do so.
+This can create problems when an account holder dies or is otherwise unable to manage her digital assets.
 Given the uncertainties under current law, your estate planning documents should ensure that only the people you choose have access to your digital information, and that your choice is documented in your power of attorney, Will and trust agreement, as appropriate.

-- Document your wishes concerning the disposition of your digital assets.
-When you are no longer able to manage your digital assets should the file or account be accessible to family and friends, particularly if there is personal material (e.g., photos, writings) associated with the account?
+It is essential to document your wishes concerning your digital assets.
+When you are no longer able to access or manage your digital assets should the file or account be accessible to family and friends, particularly if there is personal material (e.g., photos, writings) associated with the account?
 Should the account be cancelled?

-Some forms of digital assets have monetary value (e.g., online banking or brokerage accounts) which can be transferred when accessed.
-Others hold inherent financial value that can be exchanged or transferred, e.g., a domain name, iTunes account or PayPal credit balance.
+Some forms of digital assets have monetary value, such as online bank accounts, brokerage accounts and blockchain (cryptocurrency and NFTs) assets which can be transferred when accessed.
+Others hold inherent financial value that can be exchanged or transferred, e.g., a domain name, a music storage account or PayPal credit balance.
 Other assets may exist only in digital form, for example, photographs, recipes and manuscripts, and have tremendous sentimental or family historical value.
+Regardless of the nature of your digital assets, it is important for you to consider and document how the assets should be distributed.